Charlotte Temple: Synopsis

 Following the advice of her new-found friend and neighbor Mrs. Beauchamp, Charlotte writes home to her mother.
 Her parents decide to receive her, her father even goes to New York to come get her.
 Without any financial support - Belcour does not give her the money Montraville put into his hands for her - Charlotte has to leave her house and, having walked to New York on a snowy winter's day, asks the former Mademoiselle La Rue, now Mrs. Crayton, for help.
 But the now wealthy woman pretends not to even know her for fear of her husband discovering the role she played in the girl's downfall.
 Charlotte is taken in by Mrs. Crayton's servant and soon gives birth to a child, Lucy.
 The doctor, however, has little hope of her recovering and asks a benevolent woman, Mrs. Beauchamp, for help.
 Mrs. Beauchamp is shocked when she recognizes Charlotte Temple in "the poor sufferer".
-The following day, Charlotte seems "tolerably composed" and Mrs. Beauchamp begins "to hope she might recover, and, spite of her former errors, become an useful and respectable member of society", but the doctor tells her that nature is only "making her last effort" Just as Charlotte is lying on her deathbed, her father arrives and Charlotte asks him to take care of her child.
+The following day, Charlotte seems "tolerably composed" and Mrs. Beauchamp begins "to hope she might recover, and, in spite of her former errors, become a useful and respectable member of society", but the doctor tells her that nature is only "making her last effort" Just as Charlotte is lying on her deathbed, her father arrives and Charlotte asks him to take care of her child.